mchobby/esp8266-upy/modled8x8/readme_ENG.md

 ![UEXT to MOD-LED8x8RGB converter](docs/_static/uext_to_modled.png)

 ## Port UEXT
-If you have the adapter described here above then you can une the UEXT connector of your favorite plateforme.
+If you have the adapter described here above then you can use the UEXT connector of your favorite plateforme.

 * The wiring of an UEXT Port on ESP8266 is described in the [UEXT folder](../UEXT/readme_eng.md) of this GitHub.
 * The [UEXT adapter for MicroPython Pyboard](https://github.com/mchobby/pyboard-driver/tree/master/UEXT) is also available in the [Pyboard-Driver](https://github.com/mchobby/pyboard-driver) GitHub.